 Furano is another one of Hokkaido’s top ski resorts with long runs, a terrain park, halfpipe and downhill courses used for World Cup races.
 It is a family-friendly resort with a good selection of beginner runs, wide slopes, and attractions where you can experience snow rafting, dog sledding, parasailing, and snowmobiling.

 Zao is a well-known onsen and ski resort town in the Yamagata prefecture on Japan’s main island.
-The ski resort is most famous for it’s ‘snow monsters’ or ‘snow ghosts’ as they are sometimes referred to in North America.
+The ski resort is most famous for its ‘snow monsters’ or ‘snow ghosts’ as they are sometimes referred to in North America.
 These beautiful formations are caused by combinations of wind, clouds, and fog near the mountain’s summit that coat the trees in layers of ice.
 The snow monsters are the most spectacular in mid-February when they are at their largest and lit up at night.
 Zao is Japan’s oldest ski resort with 30 lifts, gondolas, and ropeways giving access to runs for all abilities.
-The longest run starts at the summit with the snow monsters and extends for 10 kilometers.
+The longest run starts at the summit with the snow monsters and extends for 10 kilometres.

-This highly rated ski resort is located right above an English friendly onsen town so you can end a day on the slopes with a hot soak.
+This highly rated ski resort is located right above an English-friendly onsen town so you can end a day on the slopes with a hot soak.
 Nozawa is one of Japan’s oldest ski resorts but has been updated with modern high-speed lifts.
 Skiers and snowboarders have access to runs suitable for all skill levels, including a 39-degree slope for true adrenaline seekers.